Don’t Let January Fool You — I Think Sobriety Is Genuinely Fun

 “

-But one big secret I only realized when I stopped drinking is that pretty much everyone feels anxious in new social situations.
+But one big secret I only realised when I stopped drinking is that pretty much everyone feels anxious in new social situations.

 ”

 The positives of not drinking are very clear to me.
-In my experience, it is not just those to your physical and mental health (though those are significant) but learning to overcome social anxiety in awkward situations, feeling at ease in yourself, having better ability to listen to your body when it says it needs food or rest, and then actively choosing to go home (or stay out).
+In my experience it is not just those to your physical and mental health (though those are significant) but learning to overcome social anxiety in awkward situations, feeling at ease in yourself, having better ability to listen to your body when it says it needs food or rest and then actively choosing to go home (or stay out).
 You can feel the crispness of euphoria in high definition without it being clouded by booze, you can dip out of repetitive, drunk conversations without anyone being offended (because they’re drunk), and save money.
-What’s even more fun is that you channel it into something else, be it something you’ve always wanted to try (pottery!) or silly little treats (chocolates!).
+What’s even more fun is that you channel it into something else, be it something you’ve always wanted to try (pottery!) or silly little treats (those new Tony’s Chocolonely Littl’ Bits!).

 AdvertisementADVERTISEMENT

 That won’t be guaranteed the first time you order a lime and soda at your local.
-As Bonus puts it: “With any sort of behavior change, like cutting down drinking, it should be thought of as a journey rather than something that’s going to change overnight.”
+As Bonus, from Drinkaware UK, puts it: “With any sort of behaviour change like cutting down drinking, it should be thought of as a journey rather than something that’s going to change overnight.”
 But if you find a whole month a prescriptive suggestion or you’re worried that losing drinking will hamper your joy, I am proof that it won’t.
 And don’t let the grim weather trick you into believing otherwise.

+If you’re worried about your own or someone else’s drinking, please contact Drinkline on 0300 123 1110.
+If you’re struggling with addiction of any kind, you can speak to The Forward Trust on 020 3981 5525.